By Claire Yanta-O’Mahoney, Veteran Spouse

 Tips for when you’re on the plane, train, or automobile to your new home:

 - Travel smart by grabbing some easy, healthy, and resilient snacks from your grocery store.
 Carrots, bell peppers, celery, apples, bananas, and jerky are some good choices.
 Pack a cooler if you’re road tripping it with some hummus, already peeled hard-boiled eggs, or some easy egg muffins.
 Throw in any extra veggies you have on hand to officially use up the remaining contents of your fridge!

 - Do your best with what you’ve got.
 When you do have to stop at a restaurant, try to find one that prepares more than just fried food.
 Look for grilled items and vegetables too.
-If there really aren’t any standout healthy options, just do your best with what you’re presented with and don’t beat yourself up about it
+If there really aren’t any standout healthy options to aid with your military fitness goals, just do your best with what you’re presented with and don’t beat yourself up about it

 Guzzle your water!

 - Lots of water guzzling will mean more frequent rest stops (or getting up from your seat on the plane) which means moving around and physical activity.
 This it helps flush out your system, thus making you feel better.

 - Try to avoid sugary soda and energy drinks.
 Instead stick to unsweetened tea or coffee when you need that energy boost, which will likely be needed.

 With a little preparation, an open mind, creativity, and patience, you can have a successful PCS experience that won’t ruin your military fitness goals.
 In fact, you might discover some new tips and tricks that are incorporated into your daily routine in your new hometown!

 Remember, taking good, balanced care of yourself by nourishing yourself with whole, nutrient dense, delicious foods does wonders for your mind, body, and soul (and stress levels, hello!) that are important for PCS season and beyond.
 Plus, think of what an awesomely positive role model you’ll be for your loved ones and neighbors!